 I tapped my younger brother on the shoulder.
-“Look, after the folks come to pick up mom, I’m gonna go talk to my friends to see if I can get some money so we can eat for a few days.”
+“Look, after the folks come to pick up mom, I’m gonna go talk to my friends to see if I can get some money so we can eat.”

 Stephen shook his head.
 “Don’t leave.”

-“Shelly and Rebekah are going to need something to eat.
+“You all are going to need food.
 I have to do something.”